S4 method for class 'features'

 Used for retention alignment.
 Maximum retention time or m/z difference (seconds/Dalton)

 for feature pairing.
-Sets -algorithm:pairfinder:distance_RT:max_difference
+Sets -algorithm:pairfinder:distance_RT:max_difference and

-otpions, respectively.
+-algorithm:pairfinder:distance_MZ:max_difference otpions, respectively.

-, but for grouping of features.
+as maxAlignRT and maxAlignMZ, but for grouping of features.
 Sets

-and -algorithm:distance_MZ:max_difference
+-algorithm:distance_RT:max_difference and -algorithm:distance_MZ:max_difference options,

 respectively.

-containing extra options that will be passed to
+Named list containing extra options that will be passed to

-, respectively.
+MapAlignerPoseClustering or FeatureLinkerUnlabeledQT/FeatureLinkerUnlabeled, respectively.
 Any

 options specified here will override any of the above.
 Example:

-(corresponds to setting
+extraOptsGroup=list("-algorithm:distance_RT:max_difference"=12) (corresponds to setting

-).
-Set to NULL
+maxGroupRT=12).
+Set to NULL to ignore.

-then no text output will be shown.
+if FALSE then no text output will be shown.

-An object of a class which is derived from featureGroups
+An object of a class which is derived from featureGroups.

 This function uses OpenMS to group features.
-This function is called when calling groupFeatures
+This function is called when calling groupFeatures with

 Retention times may be aligned by the MapAlignerPoseClustering TOPP tool.
 Grouping is achieved by either the FeatureLinkerUnlabeled or FeatureLinkerUnlabeledQT TOPP tools.